Radix Sort Algorithm in Data Structure

 Sorting based on digits at tens place

-In this iteration, we will consider the digit at the 10th place for the sorting process.
+In this iteration, we consider the digit in the tens place for the sorting process.

 List after the second iteration